davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

   <figcaption>Figure 1: Steps of a Machine Learning project.</figcaption>
 </figure>

-- Very high-level just to peek into what's coming
-- Goes through briefly through every step which is then detailed in the next courses, part of this specialisations

-- Steps of an ML project
-	- Scoping
-		- define a project, identify a problem
-		- diligence on feasibility and value
-		- ethical considerations
-			- value for society?
-			- fair and free from bias?
-			- any ethical concerns?
-		- milestones and resources
-			- ml metrics
-			- software metrics
-			- business metrics
-			- resources

-	- Data
+#### __Scoping__

+This topic deals essentially with the definition of an ML project.
+Identifying the problem, doing due diligence on the feasibility and value taking into consideration possible ethical concerns, and milestones and metrics.

+#### __Data__

 - Define data and establish a baseline
 - Label and organize data
 	- meta-data, data provenance and lineage
 	- balanced train/dev/test splits

-	- Modeling
+#### __Modeling__

 - model + hyperparameters + data
 - doing well on train data, test data and also on business metrics
 - literature search + open source
 - reasonable algorithm with good data will often perform a great algorithm with not-so-good data
 - Auditing framework
 	- Brainstorm the ways the system might go wrong.
 		" Performance on subsets of data (e.g., ethnicity, gender).
 		" Prevalence of specific errors/outputs (e.g., FP, FN).
 		" Performance on rare classes.
 	- Experiment tracking

-	- Deployment
+#### __Deployment__

 - Concept drift and Data drift
 - First deployment vs. maintenance
 - Deployment patterns
 	- Shadow mode
 	- Canary deployment
 		- Roll out to a small fraction (say 5%) of traffic initially.
 		- Monitor the system and ramp up traffic gradually.
 	- Blue-green deployment
 		- router sends a request to old/blue or to new/green
 		- enable easy rollback
 	- Monitoring
 		- software/hardware metrics
 		- input metrics
 		- output metrics
 		- Set thresholds for alarms, Adapt metrics and thresholds over time

+Give examples and make analogies

+---

-### __Machine Learning Data Lifecycle in Production__
+### __2 - Machine Learning Data Lifecycle in Production__

 #### __Week 1__